 Building an Accountable and Agile CultureCarolyn Taylor Founder & Executive Chair – Walking the Talk

 The pursuit of culture as a driver of financial performance is the priority of most senior management today.
 They understand that a thriving and forward-looking corporate culture creates the greatest benefit and highest impact possible on how an organization achieves its financial objectives.
 In a recent survey by executive search firm, Heidrick & Struggles, 82 percent of CEOs say they had made culture a priority over the past three years, often to improve financial performance.
 In the following presentation, Laura Agharkar, Global Head of Diversity, Equity & Culture at Nasdaq, will discuss Nasdaq’s culture journey.
-As a company that has recently completely diversified their business strategy; from a financial institution to a FinTech firm – they were intentional to make sure that the culture evolved with their strategy and growth ambitions.
-She will walk us through when they knew they needed to make this shift and the outputs and benefits they anticipate.
+As a company that has recently completely diversified its business strategy – from a financial institution to a FinTech firm – Nasdaq was intentional to make sure that its culture evolved with its strategy and growth ambitions.
+Laura will walk us through when the Nasdaq leaders knew they needed to make this shift and the outputs and benefits they anticipate.

-How Remote Work is Impacting Corporate CultureModerator: Christine Greybe President, Leadership Consulting – DHR International
+How Remote Work is Impacting Corporate CultureModerator: Jonathan Hoyt Partner, Leadership Consulting – DHR Global

-In the past few years we have seen a drastic change in the realm of the workforce.
-The primary topic of debate being remote work and how it has affected company culture.
-In the following discussion leading talent, culture and executive search professionals will explore the changes and continuities that have shaped the nature of remote, hybrid, and fully in person work environments.
-They will share best practices on how to address these changes and reveal how to reinforce and create a sustainable remote work culture.
+Over the past several years we have all witnessed drastic changes to the workplace.
+The biggest shift, of course, has been the move to remote work, which has ignited one of the most significant debates around company culture.
+In the following discussion, leading talent, culture and executive search professionals will explore the changes that are shaping the nature of work environments and the resulting challenges for both employee and employer.
+These experts will share best practices on how to address this shift and reveal how to create a sustainable remote work culture.

 Chief People Officer